CaffeineMC/sodium/common/src/api/java/net/caffeinemc/mods/sodium/api/config/USAGE.md

 Some attributes of an option can be provided dynamically, meaning the returned value can depend on the state of another option.
 The default value, option enablement, and the allowed values can be computed dynamically.
 The methods for setting a dynamic value provider also require you to specify a list of dependencies, which are the resource locations of the options that the dynamic value provider reads from.
 Since dynamically evaluated attributes may change the state of an option, cyclic dependencies will lead to option registration failing and the game crashing.

 Sodium constructs one instance of the entrypoint class, and then calls the early and late registration methods at the right time.

+### Icon Design

+The UI is designed with monochrome binary-alpha icons in mind, which are tinted in the color of each mod's theme.
+We recommend users of the api either don't supply an icon, or show an appropriately styled icon.
+Users can also choose to break this convention and present a regular full-color icon through means provided in the API.

+Explicitly setting a theme color is not required, as the system will automatically pick one from a predefined set.
+If a custom theme color is set, note that it should have a minimum level of saturation to remain true to its purpose: an accent color.
+The theme color's saturation is automatically adjusted to fulfill this purpose.
+It is also not reasonable to set the brightness/value of the theme color to be too dark, for aesthetic and accessibility.
+The theme base color should also not be chosen too bright or the highlight color, which is brighter, has no contrast against it.

 ## API Notes